 What to see

 The tidal bore forms when water levels rise so quickly that a wave forms as the tide comes in, meeting the river flow.
-You can read more about how they form here, along with related phenomena such as mountain waves.
+You can read more about them on this webpage.

 At its best, it reaches heights of 60cm or more, accompanied by the sound of rushing water and waterbirds startled into flight from the sands and mudflats of the estuary.
 This can provide great birdwatching opportunities as well.

-The first signs appear close to the former lighthouse at Hale Head, to the west of Widnes, and the wave gains strength as it approaches Widnes and Runcorn.
-Good viewpoints include Pickerings Pasture Nature Reserve and Wigg Island in Runcorn.
+The first signs appear close to Liverpool John Lennon Airport and the wave gains strength as it approaches Widnes and Runcorn.

-The wave gains speed as the channel narrows towards Warrington, then ends suddenly on hitting Howley Weir, near the town centre.
-Sometimes a low reflected wave is seen further downstream a few minutes later.
+The wave speeds up as the channel narrows towards Warrington before ending suddenly on hitting Howley Weir near the town centre.
+Sometimes a low reflected wave appears downstream a few minutes later.

 Predicting the tidal bore